Table of Contents

 Since it's too long to ask any sane person to read, the history is replicated here:

-- Erastia was a psychotic dictatorship filled.
+- Erastia was a psychotic dictatorship.
 Its people were insane, materialistic 1980's sci-fi rejects.
 This dystopia's citizens lava golfed and built malls on the surface of moons--just because they could, not because it made sense.

 - The government of Erastia ran many gladiator battles for fun and amusement.
 They forced lower class Erastians to fight eachother for their sole way of earning a living.